carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 > Before we build our pangenome it can be useful to take a quick look at how many coding sequences each of our genomes have.
 This way we can
 > know if they have a number close to the expected one (if we have previous knowlegde of our organism of study).
 >
 > Use your `grep`, looping and piping abilities to count the number of coding sequences in the `gff` files of each genome.
+>
-> Note: We will use the `gff` file because the `gbk` contain the aminoacid sequences, so it is possible that with the `grep` command
+> Note: We will use the `gff` file because the `gbk` contains the aminoacid sequences, so it is possible that with the `grep` command
 > we find the string `CDS` in these sequences, and not only in the description of the features.
 The `gff` files also have the description of the
 > features, but in a different format.
 >
 >
 > > ## Solution
 > > First inspect a `gff` file to see what you are working with.
-> > Open it with `nano` and scroll through the file to see its contents.
+Open it with `nano` and scroll through the file to see its contents.
 > > ~~~
 > > nano Streptococcus_agalactiae_18RS21_prokka/Streptococcus_agalactiae_18RS21_prokka.gff
 > > ~~~